jmy19/challenge/customer-success.md

 # Bot Building Challenge

-As a Customer Success Manager, your job is guide our customers towards a successful experience with our company.
+As a member of the Customer Success Team, your job is guide our customers towards a successful experience with our company.
 Since Ada’s product enables teams to create an automated support experience, it’s crucial that your activity as a Customer Success Manager be exemplary, serving as the gold standard for both our customers and product team.

 An important activity you will be performing at Ada is building the initial bot experiences for our new customers based on their existing support articles.